kyle-gonzales/cmsc134-mp1/mp1_writeup.md

    ![alt text](assets/image-8.png)

 This is all the reconnaissance that is needed before we start our stack smashing.
-We were able to identify the positions of the base pointer `$ebp` and the return instruction `rip`, relative to the address of the `buffer`.
+We were able to identify the positions of the base pointer `$ebp` and the return instruction pointer `rip`, relative to the address of the `buffer`.

 To summarize, here is a visualization of our current state of stack after allocation memory of the buffer: